COSW-ECI/spring-boot-angularjs-intro/README.md

  ![alt text](img/spring-initializer.png)

-2) Clone this repository and copy the content of the angular-seed folder into the following route src/main/resources/static of your generated Spring Boot Project.
+2) Clone this repository, open the console and  go to *angular-seed* folder

-3) Navigate to the route where you copy the previous files and install the node libraries with the following command:
+3) Install the node libraries with the following command:

     ```
     npm install